MikixIT/apple-site-like/README.md

 # apple-site-like
-A small single page as if made by apple without framework. (text is in Italian)
+A small single page as if made by apple without framework.

 ![](site-preview-new.gif)